 Tips for Next Year

-If we banned you from claiming the EIC, you cannot claim the credit until the year listed on your notice.
+If we banned you from claiming the credits, you cannot claim them until the year shown on your notice.

 Tax publications you may find useful

 - Publication 1, Your Rights as a Taxpayer (PDF)